-If $\llbracket A \rrbracket = T$, then $T = \llbracket T \rrbracket \leq \llbracket A \rrbracket$, being \leq reflexive.
-By the Completeness Theorem, the result follows immediately. □ Classifying models In fact, we have another result for free: any model for a theory T , i.e., any Boolean algebra \mathbb{O} together with an assignment of variables, is described by its canonical map $\xi{\mathbb{O}}$.
-In a sense, all the models of a theory T can be synthesised from the canonical model applying a canonical map.
-It is tempting to identify the models with the class of canonical maps... ... but this is another story which leads very far.
+If $\llbracket A \rrbracket = T$ , then $T = \llbracket T \rrbracket \leq \llbracket A \rrbracket$ , being $\leq$ reflexive.
+By the Completeness Theorem, the result follows immediately.

+Classifying models In fact, we have another result for free: any model for a theory $T$ , i.e., any Boolean algebra $\mathbb{O}$ together with an assignment of variables, is described by its canonical map $\xi{\mathbb{O}}$ .
+In a sense, all the models of a theory $T$ can be synthesised from the canonical model applying a canonical map.
+It is tempting to identify the models with the class of canonical maps... ...but this is another story which leads very far.
 And we will not pursue it during this course.
-References The proof has been adapted from the one in topos theory, which is illustrated in Section D of Peter Johnstone, Sketches of an Elephant: A Topos Theory Compendium, Oxford Logic Guides 43, Oxford University Press, (2003), ISBN 978-0198524960.
+References The completeness proof can be found in Section 2.7 of the lecture notes.
+The proof has been adapted from the one in topos theory, which is illustrated in Section D of Peter Johnstone, Sketches of an Elephant: A Topos Theory Compendium, Oxford Logic Guides 43, Oxford University Press, (2003), ISBN 978-0198524960.
 The notion of classifying model is central in the topos-theoretic approach, and, in some way, it goes back to Grothendieck's work.
 Again, Johnstone's book is a good starting point.

 Dr Marco Benini

-marco.benini@uninsubria.it
+[marco.benini@uninsubria.it](mailto:marco.benini@uninsubria.it)

 Dipartimento di Scienza e Alta Tecnologia

 Università degli Studi dell'Insubria

 a.a.
-2016/17
+2015/16

 Syllabus

 First order logic: